Cardinals vs. Angels MLB Betting Odds, Trends & Prediction

 Angel Stadium, Anaheim, CA

-As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Angels’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 71% of bets are on the Cardinals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cardinals vs. Angels MLB Betting Trends

-The total has gone OVER in 4 of St. Louis’ last 5 games

-The total has gone OVER in 13 of LA Angels’ last 18 games against St. Louis

-Over/Under has gone OVER in 4 of St. Louis’ last 5 games when playing on the road against LA Angels
+Cardinals are 1-4 SU in their last 5 games against LA Angels

-The total has gone UNDER in 8 of St. Louis’ last 11 games against an opponent in the American League

 Cardinals vs. Angels MLB BETTING PREDICTION

-Take Los Angeles.
-The Angels are 4-1 in their last five games against the Cardinals.
-On the other side, the Cardinals are just 2-9 in their last 11 games overall, are 1-5 in their last six road games and are 2-5 in their last seven interleague games.
+Take the over.
+The over is 5-1 in the Cardinals’ last six games overall, is 14-5 in their last 19 games against the Angels and is 5-2 in their last seven road games.
+On the other side, the over is 5-2 in the Angels’ last seven games overall, is 7-3 in their last 10 home games and has cashed in five out of their last seven interleague games.